notlikecalvin/notlikecalvin.github.io/_projects/2020-07-01-the-lego-theatre-project.md

 category: lego theatre
 ---

 A lockdown project that got a bit out of hand.
-So far I've designed Lego models of ETC's **Ion classic** and **Gio** consoles, and **Sensor 3** dimmer modules and rack.
+So far I've designed Lego models of <a href="https://www.etcconnect.com/" title="Electronic Theatre Controls">ETC</a>'s **Ion classic** and **Gio** consoles, and **Sensor 3** dimmer modules and rack.

 ## ION

-ETC's original ION, with its small footprint and large featureset, powers a range of performance around the world.
+ETC's original <a href="https://www.etcconnect.com/Products/Legacy/Console/Eos-Family/Ion/Features.aspx" title="ION classic console at ETCconnect.com">ION console</a>, with its small footprint and large featureset, powers a range of performance around the world.
 As the console I'm most familiar with it was an obvious place to start.

 ![Images of the Lego ION model and packaging](/resources/ion-images.jpg)